Esri/feedback-js-api-next/README.md

 ### CDN

-To test the next version using the hosted version, simply reference the SDK and CSS from our CDN to start using them in your app.
+To test the next version using the ArcGIS CDN, simply reference the SDK and CSS to start using them in your app.

     <link rel="stylesheet" href="https://js.arcgis.com/next/esri/themes/light/main.css">
     <script src="https://js.arcgis.com/next/"></script>